slfnk/vibe-guide-sma/places.md

 ## Deep Cuts

 The fun shit!
-Weird tips, sketchy bars, eyebrow raising, obscure art spaces, destinations far outside of town.
-Gonna need wheels for lots of these.
+Weird tips, sketchy bars, eyebrow raisers, obscure art spaces, destinations far outside of town.
+You're gonna need wheels for a good portion of these.

 ---